finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CalendarsApi apiInstance = apiFactory.build(CalendarsApi.class);

         CalendarsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CalendarsApi.class);
         String scope = "scope_example"; // String | Scope of the calendars to use
         ValuationSchedule valuationSchedule = new ValuationSchedule(); // ValuationSchedule | The ValuationSchedule to generate schedule dates from
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional AsAt for searching the calendar store.
 Defaults to Latest. try {
+            // uncomment the below to set overrides at the request level
+            // List<OffsetDateTime> result = apiInstance.generateSchedule(scope, valuationSchedule, asAt).execute(opts);

             List<OffsetDateTime> result = apiInstance.generateSchedule(scope, valuationSchedule, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {